-You can opt to take an industrial placement year in between your second and third year of your course.
+You can opt to take an industrial placement year in between your second and third year of your degree course.
+You will arrange your placement with our support.
 This has a number of benefits: you will improve your employment prospects after graduation, you get to see the physics you have learned in action, they are often paid positions, and many of our industrial placement students ultimately improve their degree classification over their second year results to receive top class degrees.

 Please note, exact modules may vary in order to keep content current.
 Your tutor will be able to advise you as to the modules you will study on or before the start of the programme.